 Major matters of the above company shall be decided by the board of Directors collectively, and the statutory functions and powers of the board of Directors shall not be exercised by the chairman of the board or general manager.

 Our Board of Directors delegates certain responsibilities to various committees.
 In accordance with relevant PRC laws, our Articles of Association and the Hong Kong Listing Rules, we have formed five board committees, namely the Strategic Committee, the Nomination Committee, the Remuneration and Evaluation Committee, the Audit Committee and the Risk Management Committee, and.

-Our strategic committee currently has one executive Director、two non-executive Directors and one independent non-executive Director.
-The one executive Director is Mr. Sun Shuming; the two non-executive Directors are Mr. Li Xiulin and Mr. Shang Shuzhi; The one independent executive Director is Mr. Hu Bin.
+Our strategic committee currently has two executive Directors and three non-executive Directors.
+The two executive Directors are Mr. Sun Shuming and Mr. Lin Chuanhui; the three non-executive Directors are Mr. Li Xiulin, Mr. Shang Shuzhi and Mr. Guo Jingyi.
 Mr. Sun Shuming is the chairman of the committee.